 Let’s say a small clothing vendor has seen plenty of financial success and wants to expand to a new location in a nearby town.
 While they have plenty of cash flow, it would still take a long time to save enough money to open a new store.
 So a term loan lets the clothing company open that store right away—that way they don’t miss out on that extra income.

 In some ways, a business loan works similarly to a short-term personal loan, like one used to buy a car.
 For example, a moving company with good credit could use the up-front cash from a loan to satisfy increasing demands with additional trucks.
 Other types of machinery required to run a business could also be purchased with a short-term loan.

 However, business loans aren’t only for large single-item purchases.
 For example, if a sports equipment store needs to expand its inventory for a new season quickly, a small loan with a short term can help stock the shelves just in time for the ski or snorkel rush.

 Where do I get a short- or long-term loan?

 Your local bank or credit union likely offers business term loans, and it could be a good place to look first.
-If you weren’t approved by a bank or if you need a shorter approval period, Lendio helps business owners shop for a variety of online loans, including short-term or long-term loans.
+However, if you weren’t approved by a bank or if you need a shorter approval period, Lendio helps business owners shop for a variety of online loans, including short-term or long-term loans.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.